keboola/php-filter/README.md

 ...and this will return `false`

 ### Combining logical operators
-At the current implementation, the **first** logical operator from the left is used as a "major" or operator, and then every other occurence takes precedence over the other operator.
+At the current implementation, the **first** logical operator from the left is used as a "major" or operator, and then every other occurrence takes precedence over the other operator.

 An example should explain this better: